bmaunde/guidelines/erp-magento-integration-guide.md

 5. Statement Download
 	This API allows a customer to download a statement for a particular period (month and year).
 The request and response are detailed in the API Data Reference section.

+## Request Body Formatting
+As outlined in the Connector Integration Guide,  both the outbound and inbound request body is formatted as follows:

+    {
+      "metadata": "{}",
+      "data" : "[]/{}"
+    }

+The above JSON is for illustration purposes .
+More information on each of the nodes is given below and is also included in the Connector Integration Guide.

+The sync framework  making requests to the Connector to send data to Magento should build the above structure and send it as the request body in JSON format.
+Likewise, the receiving API(s) should be able to read the payload and process it as required.

+#### Metadata
+The metadata describes the object, action and systems in action.
+This should be constructued from the object names and actions listed in API Data Reference for the corresponding API.
+Please refer to the Connector Integration Guide for more information on how to build this structure.

+#### Data
+The data node can either be an Object or an Array.
+This means that you can one or more records for an object as needed ( with a single object sent as an object or a single entry in an array).
+When sending multiple records, an array should be used instead of multiple requests.
+When a single record is being sent, the choice is for the integrator to make as the Connector supports both.

+## Response Body Formatting
+For realtime inbound requests that require a response, the response just needs to be the resultant data structure in JSON format as that is the only currectly supported format.

 ## API Data Reference
 The following is a listing of all the data expected to and from backend systems.
 From this information, you should get the following: